Gidowu/web102_prework/README.md

 Describe any challenges encountered while building the app.

-1. Creating a GIF walkthrough of the website
+1. Creating a GIF walkthrough of the website.
-2. Implementing the filtering functionality in the Our Games section to dynamically display only unfunded, funded, or all games based on user selection.

 ## License